Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/surveyMonkey_userSurvey.md

 ### Description

 Ditch the Pen and Paper: Stop relying on outdated methods for user feedback.
-Integrate SurveyMonkey with Kore.ai XO platform and get instant and relevant feedback from your users.
+Integrate Survey Monkey with Kore.ai XO platform and get instant and relevant feedback from your users.

 ### By authorizing this integration you can:

 - Move beyond yes/no answers, uncover user preferences, motivations, and pain points to craft experiences that resonate.
 - Catch users when their minds are fresh on the task they just completed to get relevant responses.
 - Get robust data analysis, with a clear understanding of user sentiment and campaign effectiveness.

-Integrate SurveyMonkey with Kore.ai today and unlock the power of real-time user feedback!
+Integrate Survey Monkey with Kore.ai today and unlock the power of real-time user feedback!